ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nlp-hugging-face/pytorch-nlp-hf.md

 The instructions in this learning path are for any Arm server running Ubuntu 22.04 LTS.

 Before you begin, you will need to install [PyTorch](/install-guides/pytorch) on your Arm machine.
 PyTorch is a widely used machine learning framework for Python.
-You will use PyTorch to deploy a Natural Language Processing (NLP) model on the Arm AArch64 CPU on your server.
+You will use PyTorch to deploy a Natural Language Processing (NLP) model on the Arm AArch64 CPU on your machine.

 ## Overview

 [Hugging Face](https://huggingface.co/) is an open source AI community where you can host your own AI models, train them and collaborate with others in the community.
 You can browse through the thousands of models that are available for a variety of use cases like Natural language processing, audio and computer vision.
 Hugging face has a huge collection of NLP models for tasks like translation, sentiment analysis, summarization and text generation.

-In this learning path, you will download and run a popular [RoBERTa sentiment analysis](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest) NLP model from Hugging Face and deploy it using PyTorch on your Arm server.
+In this learning path, you will download a popular [RoBERTa sentiment analysis](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest) NLP model from Hugging Face and deploy it using PyTorch on your Arm machine.
 Sentiment analysis is a type of NLP algorithm used to identify and classify the emotional tone of a piece of text.
 This model has been trained with over 124 million tweets.
-You will deploy it on the Arm AArch64 CPU on your server and classify the emotion of the input text.

 ## Install dependencies